ksaweryn/rmm-services-serverapp/README.md

 It is a POST http method

 * _addRMMServices_
-It adds a rmm service to the device
+It adds a rmm service to the device and it could also update the device
 It is a PUT http method

 * _deleteRMMService_